SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

          The pointer address is printed as hexadecimal lower ('p') or upper ('P') case.

    The extension can be used to control which parts of the address are printed.
-These can be in any order, the output is always address, host_order_port, family.
+These can be in any order, the output is always address, port, family.
 The default is the equivalent of "ap".
 In addition, the character '=' ("numeric align") can be used to internally right justify the elements.

    'a'
       The address.

    'p'
-      The host_order_port (host order).
+      The port (host order).

    'f'
       The IP address family.